andrew/ultimate-awesome/README.md

 - [awesome-learning-resources](https://github.com/csr632/awesome-learning-resources) - 收集最优质的学习资料。专治“学习资料不足恐惧症”。.
 - [Data-Science](https://github.com/ElizaLo/Data-Science) - Projects and awesome list for all Data Science fields.
 - [awesome-mesh](https://github.com/moarpepes/awesome-mesh) - This is a list for mesh networking: Documentation, Free Software mesh protocols, and applications.
 A mesh network is a network topology in which each node relays data for the network.
 All mesh nodes cooperate in the distribution of data in the network.
-- [Awesome-MLLM-Hallucination](https://github.com/showlab/Awesome-MLLM-Hallucination) - 📖 A curated list of resources dedicated to hallucination of multimodal large language models (MLLM).
 - [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
 - [awesome](https://github.com/trendmicro-frontend/awesome) - A curated list of awesome frontend development resources.
 - [awesome-remark](https://github.com/remarkjs/awesome-remark) - Curated list of awesome remark resources.